 2 credit hours, 4 contact hours (1 hour lecture and 3 hours lab).
-Prerequisite: DMD-3823, DMD-3824, DMD-3825, DMD-3826, DMD-3828, DMD-3832, DMD-3836, and DMD-3844 or permission of the instructor or Academic Dean.
-Course is graded A-E.
+Prerequisite: DMD-3824, DMD-3825, DMD-3828, DMD-3832, and DMD-3844.

 This is capstone course structured to give the student experience in real world design problem solving.
 The student will apply skills learned in previous course work to develop several portfolio-level pieces, with an emphasis on design.
 The student will learn how to create an appropriate resume and portfolio for digital media.